-The enable input circuit at the EN/UV pin consists of a low impedance source follower output set at 1.2 V. The current through the source follower is limited to 115 μA .
-When the current out of this pin exceeds the threshold current, a low logic level (disable) is generated at the output of the enable circuit, until the current out of this pin is reduced to less than the threshold current.
+The enable input circuit at the EN/UV pin consists of a low impedance source follower output set at 1.2 V. The current through the source follower is limited to 115 μ A. When the current out of this pin exceeds the threshold current, a low logic level (disable) is generated at the output of the enable circuit, until the current out of this pin is reduced to less than the threshold current.
 This enable circuit output is sampled at the beginning of each cycle on the rising edge of the clock signal.
 If high, the power MOSFET is turned on for that cycle (enabled).
 If low, the power MOSFET remains off (disabled).
-Since the sampling is done only at the beginning of each cycle, subsequent changes in the EN/UV pin voltage or current during the remainder of the cycle are ignored.
+Since the sampling is done only at the beginning of each cycle are ignored.